cskrishna9306/Fetch-SWE/README.md

 The Fetch-SWE program is intended to parse and collect data from a csv file containing a list of the before-mentioned transactions.
 After storing this data within custom user-defined object classes, the code within this repository spends the transaction points according to the following rules:

 * The oldest points are spent first (oldest based on transaction timestamp and not the order they’re received)
-* No payer's points go negative.
+* No payer's points can go negative.

 After the points are spent, the program will output a dictionary listing the remaining points for each payer in the following format:
 ```